 Another aspect of the service that involves high customization is the airline’s a-la-carte enhancements to the flyer’s experience.
 VivaColombia has an array of enhancements that can be added to the reservation for further customization.
 Some examples of these customizations include priority boarding, seat assignment, meals, drinks, among other perks.

 The airline transportation service cannot be inventoried.
 Once the flight takes-off there is no way to gain revenue from an empty seat inside a flight.
 Since the services can’t be stored (while preserving value) they have set their eyes in ancillary revenues to maximize their gains.
 For this reason, airlines have launched revenue management teams with the goal of maximizing the revenue per passenger seat/flights.

 Another issue with this aspect of the airline services inventory is relating to flight delays and cancellations.
 In the case of VivaColombia, they had a relatively small fleet of A320’s which meant that an airplane that is out of service was detrimental to the company’s operation.
-In various occasions flight cancellations and last-minute changes in schedule had broken out into customer protests at the airport.
-In two of these occasions Fred Jacobsen (CEO at the time of these incidents) went directly to the airport to speak to the customers hoping that they would understand the issue they were facing.
+On various occasions, flight cancellations and last-minute changes in schedule had broken out into customer protests at the airport.
+On two of these occasions, Fred Jacobsen (CEO at the time of these incidents) went directly to the airport to speak to the customers hoping that they would understand the issue they were facing.
 He tried to explain the reality of having one of their airplanes out for repairs, but needless to say the customers were not having it.

 Airline Transportation Services have customer involvement and co-production